TwitchLib/TwitchLib.Unity/README.md

 * **TwitchPubSubUnity**: Supports all documented Twitch PubSub topics as well as a few undocumented ones.

 ## Implementing
-Below are basic examples of how to utilize TwitchLib.Unity libraries including Api, Chat Client and PubSub.
-These are C# examples, but this library can also be used in Visual Basic.
+Below are basic examples of how to utilize TwitchLib.Unity libraries including Api, Chat Client and PubSub

 ### TwitchClientUnity
 ```csharp